fowles/building-a-lock-free-mpmc-queue/queue-journey.md

 NOTES:

 - SLOW DOWN
-- empires can rise and all around me while I wait here.
+- empires can rise fand all around me while I wait here.
 - and as long as this contains the value it contained before I went to sleep
 - I can be none the wiser
 - welcome to the canonical ABA bug.